Call for a free quote:

 If you like Green Solar Technologies’ estimated energy savings and product offerings and want to move forward in the process, the next step is signing a solar agreement.
 The agreement determines your solar energy costs for the next 20-30 years.
 Once the agreement is signed, the company will send a surveyor to inspect your roof, gather measurements and plan the installation.

 If you’re local to the Los Angeles area, Green Solar Technologies can install your solar system and get it running within a week.
-If you live in an area that has special installation requirements or permits, it can take up to three months for the full system to be operational, which is slightly faster than industry standard.
+If you live in an area that has special installation requirements or permits, it can take up to three months for the full system to be operational, which is slightly faster than the industry standard.

 If you decide to move, your solar energy equipment can be transferred to the new homeowners after the sale is complete.
 The new homeowners take full financial responsibility for the system.